 We accept almost every insurance for the cost of the operation, including Medicare.
 Our hospital, anesthesia team, x-rays, etc. will also accept almost all insurance payments for the operation.

 HOWEVER, What does it cost?
 There are two primary categories of fees to consider: 1) the online medical opinion consultation with one of our experts.
 2) the operation itself.
 Whether or not your insurance covers these two services depends on your health plan benefit, but we can check the benefit for you ahead of time to see if your insurance will cover the services.
 We are in-network for most major health plans which will cover the cost of the operation, however, most of the insurers we are in-network with cover in-person, face-to-face services only.
 This means the operation itself will be covered, but not the online medical opinion consultation.
 The majority of health insurance plans will not pay for the online medical opinion consultation.
 If your health insurance plan does not cover the online medical opinion consultation, you are responsible for payment of that fee.There is a $750.00 Consultation Fee that is charged to all Florida patients who have benign (not cancer) disease and go through our standard telephone consultation process.
 This fee provides you with unparalleled access to the world's most experienced Thyroid Cancer Surgeons.
 You may not have thyroid cancer, but if you require thyroid surgery you want the most expert thyroid surgeons and have them available to make the right decisions while doing your thyroid surgery.
 We charge this fee because nobody in the universe understands thyroid surgical diseases like we do and no surgeon, or surgical team can provide the expertise we can.
 You will be assigned to one of our coordinators who will be your contact person throughout this process (and for years after your operation).
 Your information will be gathered and organized from your doctors and then entered into our huge database.
-Drs.
-Clayman or Frankenthaler will call you on the phone and consult with you about your thyroid disease, putting it in context with thousands other patients that he has seen and cared for over more than 20 years.
+Dr. Clayman will call you on the phone and consult with you about your thyroid disease, putting it in context with thousands other patients that he has seen and cared for over more than 20 years.
 He will provide advice and consultation regarding your thyroid disease, your hormone status, your thyroid issues, and your general health related matters.
 The consultation is NOT just about your current thyroid issues, but includes long term follow-up regarding your hormones, bone health, calcium intake, and other related health issues for years to come.
 They have unparalleled expertise in this disease and can provide guidance to you for years.
 Once their patient, always their patient!

 If you are retired or on a fixed income, let us know and we will make every effort to work with you on our online medical opinion consultation fees so you can afford it.
 We don't want money to be the only reason you don't get the best care in the world.
 Let us know!

 There is a $1000.00 online medical opinion consultation Fee that is charged to all Florida patients who have any type of diagnosis of Thyroid Cancer (or suspicious of thyroid cancer based upon microscopic or genetic testing) and go through our review and online medical consultation process.
 This fee provides you with unparalleled access to the world's most experienced Thyroid Cancer Surgeons.
 You may not have thyroid cancer, but if you require thyroid surgery you want the most expert thyroid surgeon and have him available to make the right decisions while doing your thyroid surgery.
 We charge this fee because nobody in the universe understands thyroid surgical diseases like we do and no surgeon, or surgical team can provide the expertise we can.
 You will be assigned to one of our coordinators who will be your contact person throughout this process (and for years after your operation).
 Your information will be gathered and organized from your doctors and then entered into our huge database.
-Drs.
-Clayman or Frankenthaler will call you on the phone and consult with you about your thyroid disease, putting it in context with thousands other patients that he has seen and cared for over more than 20 years.
+Dr. Clayman will call you on the phone and consult with you about your thyroid disease, putting it in context with thousands other patients that he has seen and cared for over more than 20 years.
 They will provide advice and consultation regarding your thyroid disease, your hormone status, your thyroid issues, and your general health related matters.
 The consultation is NOT just about your current thyroid issues, but includes long term follow-up regarding your hormones, bone health, calcium intake, and other related health issues for years to come.

 There is a $2000.00 online medical consultation Fee that is charged to all out of state patients who have any type of thyroid nodule, thyroid disease or Thyroid Cancer that has not been previously treated and go through our standard telephone consultation process.
 If you don't live in Florida, this is you.This fee provides you with unparalleled access to the world's most experienced Thyroid Cancer Surgeons.
 You may not have thyroid cancer, but if you require thyroid surgery you want the most expert thyroid surgeons and have them available to make the right decisions while doing your thyroid surgery.
 We charge this fee because nobody in the universe understands thyroid surgical diseases like we do and no surgeon, or surgical team can provide the expertise we can.
 You will be assigned to one of our coordinators who will be your contact person throughout this process (and for years after your operation).
 Your information will be gathered and organized from your doctors and then entered into our huge database.
-Drs.
-Clayman or Frankenthaler will call you on the phone and consult with you about your thyroid disease, putting it in context with thousands other patients that he has seen and cared for over more than 20 years.
+Dr. Clayman will call you on the phone and consult with you about your thyroid disease, putting it in context with thousands other patients that he has seen and cared for over more than 20 years.
 He will provide advice and consultation regarding your thyroid disease, your hormone status, your thyroid issues, and your general health related matters.
 We will obtain approvals from your insurance company and take care of the billings to your insurance company for the cost of the operation, however, insurance companies will not pay this chart prep, data entry, chart review, and phone consultation fee.
 Therefore, the fee for the consultation is 100% the responsibility of the patient.
 There are no exceptions to this $2000 Consultation Fee if you don't live in Florida, and this fee is the patient's responsibility--the insurance company will not pay this fee.
 This fee is NOT billable to your insurance company, so don't ask them to pay it--they will not--it is not their responsibility.The consultation is NOT just about your current thyroid issues, but includes long term follow-up regarding your hormones, bone health, calcium intake, and other related health issues for years to come.

 Thyroid Cancer Re-Operations (Persistent or Recurrent Thyroid Cancer): If you require a second surgery (or third, fourth etc) for thyroid cancer because a previous surgeon(s) was unsuccessful then the online medical consultation fee" is $2500.
 Your insurance will not cover this consultation fee, so if you don't come here for your first thyroid surgery, please pick a good surgeon.
 The insurance WILL cover the cost of the operation.
 This "complex" online medical consultation fee is also applied to all patients that require a thyroid operation for benign thyroid tumors and have already had THYROID surgery in the past 20 years, but the fee will be $2000.
 This "complex" online medical consultation fee will be applied to ALL patients needing thyroid or neck surgery who have had a previous thyroid or neck operations regardless of what state they live in.
 This fee applies whether you have a phone consultation from California or you live down the street in Tampa.
-This type of surgery is much more complex than first-time neck operations and there is not doctor in the nation that has any experience which even approaches that of Drs.
-Clayman and Frankenthaler.
-Drs.
-Clayman and Frankenthaler has emphasized this in their practice and have publications establishing their unparalleled results in these circumstances.
+This type of surgery is much more complex than first-time neck operations and there is not doctor in the nation that has any experience which even approaches that of Dr. Clayman.
+Dr. Clayman has emphasized this in their practice and have publications establishing their unparalleled results in these circumstances.
 No other surgeons in the world can do what we do.
 Your chart is much more complex.
 The disease is more complex.
 The decisions preoperatively and intra-operatively are much more complex.
 The decisions that need to be made prior to the operation and the planning of the operation is much more complex, and your long-term follow up is more complex.
-Drs.
-Clayman's and Frankenthaler's experience with these patients is unparalleled.
+Dr. Clayman's experience with these patients is unparalleled.
 The preparation of these patients is significantly more difficult and takes considerably more time for their review and study.
 Of course, the extra time we will put into your problem almost always means they can find and remove all the thyroid cancer within the neck that other surgeons have failed to do.
 Our success rate for re-operations when other surgeons were unsuccessful is near 98%... and they also go home the morning following the surgery.
 Nearly 50% of our thyroid cancer patients scheduled for surgery are re-do thyroid cancer surgery... pick your surgeon wisely.
-Drs.
-Clayman and Frankenthaler will do many re-operations every day because another surgeon couldn't address all of the cancer in the first or subsequent surgery.
+Dr. Clayman will do many re-operations every day because another surgeon couldn't address all of the cancer in the first or subsequent surgery.
 The $2500 online medical consultation fee is your responsibility and cannot be submitted to insurance for reimbursement.
 It also takes longer to put together the records for people who need a re-operation, so know that it may take 2 weeks to have a consultation if somebody else has already tried to cure your thyroid cancer.

 Patients from Other Countries / and Patients Without Insurance